laurajanegraham/recreation_scaling/README.md

 - Monitor of Engagement with the Natural Environment, Natural England
 - Flickr photographs (keyword search)

-We will look at how the relationship with socio-economic and environmental variables changes by:
+We look at how the relationship with socio-economic and environmental variables changes by:

 1. Data source
 2. Study resolution

-To replicate the analysis in the paper, run [Process_Data.Rmd](Process_Data.Rmd) followed by [main.Rmd](main.Rmd).
+To replicate the analysis in the paper, [main.Rmd](main.Rmd).
+The data processing steps can be viewed in [Process_Data.Rmd](Process_Data.Rmd).
+Note that the data will need to be downloaded from the individual sources (links in file).

 Paper from [SCALEFORES project](https://www.southampton.ac.uk/geography/research/projects/scalefores.page).